drumpt/drumpt.github.io/content/news/stable-tts/index.md

 ---
-title: One paper is accepted to ICASSP 2025.
+title: One paper was accepted to ICASSP 2025.

 event:
 event_url: